Unidata/thredds/docs/src/public/userguide/pages/tds_tutorial/production/EnableTslEncryption.md

 * Communication between two servers can be intercepted (i.e., an http transaction between client and server).
 * An attacker can eavesdrop on the conversation and control the relay of messages between the victims, making them believe that they are talking directly to each other over a private connection.
 * The use of digital certificates adds a layer of security by allowing the receiver of the message to verify the sender is who he or she claims to be.
-* Any intercepted information that is encrypted also adds a layer of security (the attacker must take the extra step of unencrypting the data to view the message).
+* Any intercepted information that is encrypted also adds a layer of security (the attacker must take the extra step of un-encrypting the data to view the message).
 * Transport Layer Security (TLS), and formerly Secure Sockets Layer (SSL), is a cryptographic protocol that provides security and data integrity for communications over TCP/IP networks.
 * TSL/SSL allows applications to communicate across a network in a way designed to prevent eavesdropping, tampering, and message forgery.
 * TSL/SSL uses a cryptographic system that uses two keys to encrypt data: a public key known to everyone and a private or secret key known only to the recipient of the message.